otey247/UTA-Workshop/fewshot.md

 The answer is True.
 ```

 That didn't work.
 It seems like few-shot prompting is not enough to get reliable responses for this type of reasoning problem.
 The example above provides basic information on the task.
 If you take a closer look, the type of task we have introduced involves a few more reasoning steps.
 In other words, it might help if we break the problem down into steps and demonstrate that to the model.
-More recently, chain-of-thought (CoT) prompting (opens in a new tab) has been popularized to address more complex arithmetic, commonsense, and symbolic reasoning tasks.
+More recently, [chain-of-thought (CoT) prompting](https://arxiv.org/abs/2201.11903) has been popularized to address more complex arithmetic, commonsense, and symbolic reasoning tasks.

-[chain-of-thought (CoT) prompting](https://arxiv.org/abs/2201.11903)Overall, it seems that providing examples is useful for solving some tasks.
+Overall, it seems that providing examples is useful for solving some tasks.
+When zero-shot prompting and few-shot prompting are not sufficient, it might mean that whatever was learned by the model isn't enough to do well at the task.
+From here it is recommended to start thinking about fine-tuning your models or experimenting with more advanced prompting techniques.
+Up next we talk about one of the popular prompting techniques called chain-of-thought prompting which has gained a lot of popularity.some tasks.
 When zero-shot prompting and few-shot prompting are not sufficient, it might mean that whatever was learned by the model isn't enough to do well at the task.
 From here it is recommended to start thinking about fine-tuning your models or experimenting with more advanced prompting techniques.
 Up next we talk about one of the popular prompting techniques called chain-of-thought prompting which has gained a lot of popularity.